wuer5/OMGSR/README.md

 - **2025.8.6**: This repo is released.

 ## :raised_hand_with_fingers_splayed: Note
-Unlike the OC-LPIPS loss in the paper, we use **OC-EA-DISTS** loss in this repo, which yields better results.
+- Unlike the OC-LPIPS loss in the paper, we use **OC-EA-DISTS** loss in this repo, which yields better results.
 The weights given below are based on OC-LPIPS Loss.
 We will release the weights related to OC-EA-DISTS Loss in the future.
 Please stay tuned!

+- OMGSR-F-1024 can also be applied to face restoration, demonstrating excellent real skin texture (due to the training of GAN).
+Under 1k-resolution training, training only a few thousand steps (2 h20 with 4 gradient accumulation) yields good results.

 ## :runner: TODO
 - [x] ~~Release the inference code~~